bkry-code/Kirby-YAKME/README.md

 2. Hide markup-codes (hashtag icon).
 3. Side by side editing (column icon).
 4. Fixed font option (font icon).
-5. Full support of all markdown codes ( http://www.markitdown.net/markdown )
+5. Full support of all markdown codes ( http://www.markitdown.net/markdown ).

 The fixed font is helpfull when creating tables or entering codes.

+Every instance of a YAKME-field can have individual preferences;

+1. Fixed font or default font.
+2. Toggle (WYSIWYG) markdown codes.

+These settings are saved to the local machine in the localstorage of your browser.

 ### Config